Turtleman1024/CQRS/README.md

 CQRS is not an entire architecture, but is just a small pattern.

-The main idea behind CQS is: “A method should either change state of an object, or return a result, but not both.
+The main idea behind CQRS is: “A method should either change state of an object, or return a result, but not both.
 In other words, asking the question should not change the answer.
 More formally, methods should return a value only if they are referentially transparent and hence possess no side effects.”
 (Wikipedia)